-To evaluate the THS7374, an evaluation module (EVM) is available.
-The EVM allows for testing the THS7374 in many different configuration.
+To evaluate the THS7375, a product evaluation module (EVM) is available.
+The EVM allows for testing the THS7375 in many different enfiguration.
 Inputs and outputs include BNC connectors commonly found in video systems along with 75- Ω input termination resistors, 75- Ω series source termination resistors, and 75- Ω characteristic impedance traces.
 Several unpopulated component pads are found on the EVM to allow for different input and output configurations as dictated by the user.
-This EVM is designed to be used with single supply from 2.85 V up to 5 V.
+This EVM is designed to be used with a single-supply from 2.85 V up to 5 V.

 The EVM default input configuration sets all channels for dc input coupling.
-The input signal must be within 0 V to about 1.4 V for proper operation.
-Failure to be within this range will saturate and/or clip the output signal.
-If the input range is beyond this, or if the signal voltage is unknown, or coming from a current sink DAC, then ac input configuration is desired.
-This is easily accomplished with the EVM by simply replacing Z1, Z2, Z3, and Z4 0- Ω resistors with 0.1- μ F capacitors.
+The input signal must be within 0 V to about 0.52 V for proper operation with 3.3 V supply and up to 0.8 V for 5V supply.
+Failure to be within this range saturates and/or clips the output signal.
+If the input range is beyond this range, or if the signal voltage is unknown, or coming from a current sink DAC, then ac input configuration is desireable.
+This option is easily accomplished with the EVM by simply replacing Z1, Z2, Z3, and Z4 0- Ω resistors with 0.1- μ F capacitors.

 For ac-coupled input and sync-tip clamp (STC) functionality commonly used for CVBS, s-video Y', component Y' signals, and R'G'B' signals with embedded sync, then no other changes are needed.
-However, if a bias voltage is needed after the input capacitor which is commonly needed for s-video C', component $P{'B}$ and P'{R} , and non-sync embedded R'G'B' signals, then a pull-up resistor should be added to the signal on the EVM.
-This is easily done by simply adding a resistor to any of the following resistor pads; RX1, RX3, RX5, or RX7.
-A common value to use is 3.3-M Ω .
+However, if a bias voltage is needed after the input capacitor which is commonly needed for s-video C', component P'B and P'R, and non-sync embedded R'G'B' signals, then a pull-up resistor should be added to the signal on the EVM.
+This adjustment is easily done by simply adding a resistor to any of the following resistor pads; RX1, RX3, RX5, or RX7.
+A common value to use is 10.8 M Ω .
 Note that even signals with embedded sync can also use bias mode if desired.

 The EVM default output configuration sets all channels for ac output coupling.
-The 470- μ F and 0.1- μ F capacitors work well for most ac-coupled systems.
-However, if dc coupled output is desired, then replacing the 0.1- μ F capacitors-C12, C14, C16, and C17-with 0- Ω resistors works well.
-Removing the 470- μ F capacitors is optional, but removing them from the EVM will eliminate a few picofarads of stray capacitance on each signal path which may be desirable.
+The $470\mbox{-}\mu\text{F}$ and $0.1\mbox{-}\mu\text{F}$ capacitors work well for most ac-coupled systems.
+However, if dc-coupled output is desired, then replacing the $0.1\mbox{-}\mu\text{F}$ capacitors-C12, C14, C16, and C17-with $0\mbox{-}\Omega$ resistors works well.
+Removing the $470\mbox{-}\mu\text{F}$ capacitors is optional, but removing them from the EVM eliminates a few picofarads of stray capacitance on each signal path which may be desirable.

-The THS7374 incorporates an easy method to configure the bypass mode and the disable mode.
+The THS7375EVM incorporates an easy method to configure the bypass mode and the disable mode.
 The use of JP1 controls the disable feature while JP4 controls the bypass feature.
-While there is a space on the EVM for JP2 and JP3, these are not utilized for the THS7374.
-Connection of JP1 to GND applies 0 V to the disable pin and the THS7374 operates normally.
-Moving JP1 to +V_S causes the THS7374 to be in disable mode.
-Connection of JP4 to GND places the THS7374 in filter mode while moving JP4 to +V_S places the THS7374 in bypass mode.
+While there is a space on the EVM board for JP2 and JP3, these are not utilized for the THS7375.
+Connection of JP1 to GND applies 0 V to the disable pin and the THS7375 operates normally.
+Moving JP1 to +V ${\rm S}$ causes the THS7375 to be in disable mode.
+Connection of JP4 to GND places the THS7375 in filter mode while moving JP4 to +V ${\rm S}$ places the THS7375 in bypass mode.

-Figure 64 shows the THS7374EVM schematic.
-Figure 65 and Figure 66 illustrate the two layers of the EVM PCB, incorporating standard high-speed layout practices.
+Figure 55 shows the THS7375EVM schematic.
+Figure 56 and Figure 57 illustrate the two layers of the EVM PCB, incorporating standard high-speed layout practices.
 Table 2 lists the bill of materials as supplied from Texas Instruments.

-Figure 64.
-THS7374 EVM Schematic
+Figure 55.
+THS7375 EVM Schematic